Jagged Alliance: Jagged Alliance: Back in Action

 On August 20, 2010, bitComposer Games announced Jagged Alliance: Back in Action, a full-scale remake of Jagged Alliance 2.
 It was originally titled Jagged Alliance: Reloaded.
 The game was demonstrated at GDC 2011 and released on February 9, 2012.

 The stated goal of the remake was to improve the original game concept as well as the visual weaknesses of the original.
 The story and content are noticeably different from the original as well, with key strategic elements such as boardable vehicles and training of militia removed.
 Mercenaries are easier to train and permanently hired for a one-time fee rather than the time-based pay of the original.
 Conversation trees with NPCs have been replaced with linear "talk or stop talking" dialogue.
 Humorous cut-scenes featuring the exploits of the Queen have also been removed.

 Jagged Alliance: Back in Action features then-modern 3D graphics in an isometric perspective.
 The user interface was completely redesigned and includes a new detailed tutorial that helps new players to learn how to play the game properly.
 The new real time "Plan & Go" system optionally removes the classic Jagged Alliance staple of turn based gameplay.
 It also initially removed the fog of war, making the tactical element of the game simpler and faster to play as it was unnecessary for the player to prepare for enemy surprise attacks or ambushes with all enemies immediately visible.
 A fog of war system was added to the game post-release called tactical mode, which requires mercenaries to acquire a line of sight on an enemy for them to become visible.
 The developers estimate that the remake will take players around 70 hours to complete.

 The critical reception was mixed at best, with armchairempire.com saying "Jagged Alliance: Back In Action is, and probably will for many years hence be, the definitive textbook example of how to mess up by the numbers when attempting to "relaunch" a classic franchise".
 Even Finnish Pelit magazine, in one of the most positive reviews internationally, stated "Back in Action is not a bad game, but pales in comparison to its father".

-The first Downloadable content pack Shades of Red was released for Jagged Alliance: Back in Action on May 18, 2012.
+The first downloadable content pack Shades of Red was released for Jagged Alliance: Back in Action on May 18, 2012.

-The second Downloadable content pack Point Blank was released for Jagged Alliance: Back in Action on June 14, 2012.
+The second downloadable content pack Point Blank was released on June 14, 2012.